OCCURRENT AFFAIR was a major exhibition featuring new and recent works by Brisbane-established Aboriginal artist collective, proppaNOW.

 11am, Saturday 20 April 2024

-Using the Brisbane Commonwealth Games land rights protests of 1982 and Richard Bell's painting 'Kessel Road Protest' 2022 as a starting point, Helena Gulash, Les Malezer and Bob Weatherall will discuss the history, legacy and future of collective protest and resistance.
+Using the 1982 Brisbane Commonwealth Games land rights protests and Richard Bell's painting 'Kessel Road Protest' 2022 as starting points, Helena Gulash, Les Malezer, and Bob Weatherall discussed the history, legacy, and future of collective protest and resistance.

 Closing event